Insect bites and stings

 Always wash the area of the sting with soap and water and keep it clean.
 Applying a cold pack can help relieve pain and reduce swelling.
 Simple pain relief medicines such as paracetamol or ibuprofen can also be used if pain continues.

-Oral antihistamine medicines or creams containing a mild corticosteroid can help treat itching.
+Oral antihistamine medicines or creams containing a mild corticosteroid can help relieve itching.
 Talk to your pharmacist about which treatment is right for you.

-If the pain is persistent and continues or if the area of redness where you were stung continues to increase in size, see your doctor.
+If the pain persists or if the area of redness where you were stung continues to increase in size, see your doctor.
 You may need a prescription medicine to help settle the swelling and treat any infection.

 How to treat tick bites

-Allergic reactions to ticks range from mild (with large local swelling and inflammation at the site of a tick bite) to severe (anaphylaxis).
+Allergic reactions to ticks range from mild (with significant swelling and inflammation at the site of the bite) to severe (anaphylaxis).

-To prevent allergic reactions to ticks do NOT forcibly remove the tick.
+To prevent allergic reactions DO NOT forcibly remove the tick.
 Disturbing the tick may cause the tick to inject more allergen-containing saliva.
 The options are to:

-For more information on tick allergy, visit the Australasian Society of Clinical Immunology and Allergy website.
+Learn more about tick bites.
+Visit the Australasian Society of Clinical Immunology and (ASCIA) for information on tick allergy.

 Ticks can attach to your skin when you’re out and about in the bush.

-If you are using a product containing DEET, and you are pregnant or using on children, make sure to follow the instructions for safe usage.
+If you are pregnant or using DEET on using on children, make sure to follow the instructions for safe usage when using a product containing DEET.

-After returning from a tick area, thoroughly check the whole body of all members of the party (especially children) for ticks.
+After returning from an area known to have ticks, thoroughly check all members of the party (especially children) for ticks.
 Pay particular attention to the back of the head and neck, groin, armpits and back of the knees.
-You can have more than one tick.
+Remember that it’s possible to be bitten by more than one tick at a time.

 How to treat mosquito bites